tqwewe/kameo/README.md

         .await?;
     ```

+See the [kameo book](https://docs.page/tqwewe/kameo/distributed-actors) for in-depth information on distributed actors in kameo.
-A full example can be found in [examples/remote.rs](examples/remote.rs).
+Additionally, a full example can be found in [examples/remote.rs](examples/remote.rs).

 ## Additional Resources